 In all but exceptional circumstances, any information you give to your Personal Tutor will be treated as confidential, if requested.
 All personal information held by departments will be handled in accordance with the University's Data Protection Policy and Procedures.

 We have active Staff-Student Committees at both undergraduate and postgraduate level, with student representatives from across the School’s various programmes.
-To find out who your course representative is and how you can get involved, check the "Student Staff Committee" section in MOLE, or the noticeboard on Level 5 of Jessop West (Postgraduate Committee).
+To find out who your course representative is and how you can get involved, check the "Student Staff Committee" section in Blackboard, or the noticeboard on Level 5 of Jessop West (Postgraduate Committee).

 Student support and resources

 There are many excellent support services and other resources available to you as a student in the School of English.
 Here are some that you may find particularly helpful:

 - Dyslexia and Disability Support Service